Buyer Brokerage Agreements

 What will a real estate professional do as a buyer’s agent?

-Clients are afforded a much higher level of service and protection than when working with an agent without a buyer agency agreement.
-The buyer’s agent will analyze information such as comparative market data, advise during negotiations and wording of the purchase agreement, and, in general, act as the client’s advocate in the purchase process.
+Clients are afforded a much higher level of service and protection than when going it alone and letting the listing agent run the transaction.
+The buyer’s agent will analyze information such as comparative market data, advise during negotiations and write the purchase agreement.
+In general, they act as the client’s advocate during the purchase process.

 If “buyer agency” is declined who represents the buyer’s interests?

 Without “buyer agency” there is not a representative looking out for the buyer’s best interests.
 The listing agent is required by law to represent the interests of the seller – including in new construction purchases.
 Buyers subjecting themselves to the extra work and risks typically pay the same price for homes as if they had used a buyer’s agent – probably more.
 How?
 Sellers and builders don’t lower the price of a home just because a buyer walks in without a buyer’s agent – some buyers are not aware of this fact.
-Unrepresented buyers are a listing agents dream, they make the entire commission.
+Unrepresented buyers are a listing agents dream, there is no commission split.

 How much does this service and representation cost me?